cucumber/docs/content/community/faq.md

 You can find information on how to install your flavour of Cucumber on the [installation](/installation) page.

 ## Which version of Cucumber should I use?
+In general, it is recommended to use the most recently released version of Cucumber for your programming language.
+Each release will fix known bugs and/or add new features.

 You can find the most recent version of Cucumber either in the [10-minute tutorial](/guides/10-minute-tutorial), the [installation](/installation) page or on GitHub.
 {{% block "java" %}}
 Note that with cucumber-jvm v2.x, the groupId has changed from `info.cukes` to `io.cucumber`.